 Brunet Saunier Architecture

-Astrid Beem (chef de projet) et Frédéric Alligorides, Yvan Bourgeois, Florence Canal, Samuel Delmas, Claudia Dieling, Martin Fougeras, Maxime Gasperini, Jean-Michel Reynier, Maria Scicolone-Ingala, Derk Sichtermann, Isabelle Vasseur, Lydie Vega-Sanchez, Anissa Ybert
+Astrid Beem (project manager) and Frédéric Alligorides, Yvan Bourgeois, Florence Canal, Samuel Delmas, Claudia Dieling, Martin Fougeras, Maxime Gasperini, Jean-Michel Reynier, Maria Scicolone-Ingala, Derk Sichtermann, Isabelle Vasseur, Lydie Vega-Sanchez, Anissa Ybert